ebanner/gmail-auto-archive-daily/README.md

 I'm experimenting with auto-archiving my email inbox every day.
 I think it will give me the feeling of a "fresh start" each day.

-I'll probably check the archive first thing in the morning too, just to see if I missed anything.
+I'll probably regularly check the archive too, just to see if I missed anything.

 ## Notes